 Today’s story questions what was behind the best gift YOU ever received.
 Was it something handmade that took hours or days to complete?
 Was it just the right thing to top off your collection?
 Was it something you could not afford?
 Was it the precious gift of time?

-In the age when gift cards are so easy and popular and so many people seem to have everything they could possibly want or need, how do we still provide the connection of a really special gift?
+In the age when gift cards are so easy and popular and so many people seem to already have more than they could possibly want or need, how do we still provide the magic of a truly special gift?

 Annette Petrick for Consider This